nzamani/ui5-nabi-m/docs/nabi.m.ImageFileUploader/nabi.m.ImageFileUploader.md

 ### 6. Using Scale Condition "Resolution"

 Using the `scaleCondition` `nabi.m.ImageScaleCondition.Resolution` allows you specify a max resolution of the initial image.
-If that resolution is exceeded the scaling kicks in – again based on the scaledType.
+If that resolution is exceeded the scaling kicks in – again based on the `scaledType`.

 ```js
 var oImageFileUploader = new nabi.m.ImageFileUploader({